Coronet: Royal usage

-Members of the British royal family often have coronets on their coats of arms, and may wear actual coronets at coronations (e.g., Princesses Elizabeth and Margaret at the 1937 coronation of their father as George VI).
-They were made, according to regulations made by King Charles II in 1661, shortly after his return from exile in France (getting a taste for its lavish court style; Louis XIV started monumental work at Versailles that year) during the Restoration.
-They vary depending on the prince's relationship to the monarch.
+Members of the British royal family often display coronets in their coats of arms and may wear actual coronets at coronations (e.g., Princesses Elizabeth and Margaret at the 1937 coronation of their father as George VI).
+Such coronets were made according to regulations instituted by King Charles II in 1661, shortly after his return from exile in France (getting a taste for its lavish court style; Louis XIV started monumental work at Versailles that year).
+They vary depending on the individual's relationship to the monarch.
 Occasionally, additional royal warrants vary the designs for individuals.
-The most recent (and most comprehensive) royal warrant concerning coronets was the 19 November 1917 warrant of George V.